 - I. Intro, History, Scientific Method, Neurobiology (Two Weeks)

 - II.
 Developmental Psychology (One Week)

 - III.
 Sensation and Perception and States of Consciousness (Two Weeks)

 - IV.
 Learning and Memory (One Week)

 - V. Thinking, Language and Intelligences (Two Weeks)

 - VI.
 Motivation and Emotion (One Week)

 - VII.
 Stress and Personality (One Week)

 - VIII.
 Abnormal Psychology (Two Weeks)

 - IX.
 Therapy and Social Psychology (Two Weeks)

-- X. AP Exam Review (Two Weeks)
+- X. AP Exam Review (One Two Weeks)

 Due to this course being taught during January, February & March, there is always the possibility of inclement weather occurring.
 Students need to keep to their class calendar.
 If for some reason we are out of school for extended periods of time we will keep up with the class calendar.
 That means that if a test is scheduled for Friday, and we miss most of the week, we will test on Friday regardless.
 Students should always have their AP books and notes at home.
-If we are out of school, class notes will be posted on the Moodle page.
-If students have questions during an extended time that we are out of school they should contact Coach Niessner by email or by twitter.
+If we are out of school, class notes will be posted on the Canvass page.
+If students have questions during an extended time that we are out of school they should contact Coach Niessner by email.
+Students who use twitter should also follow Coach Niessner for updates if we are out due to the weather.

-Email: jay.niessner@ucps.k12.nc.us

-Twitter: @catacoachjay
+Email: jay.niessner@ucps.k12.nc.us Twitter: @catacoachjay